Contact Us 1-800-596-4880

 --groupId <value>

-Defaults to MuleSoft group ID when not provided.
+Defaults to the MuleSoft group ID when a value is not provided

 --policyVersion <value>